uelkerd/SAMO--DL/deployment/cloud-run/cloud-run-deployment-examples.md

 ## 🚨 Security Notes

 1. **HOST Environment Variable**: Must be set to `0.0.0.0` for Cloud Run external access
-2. **API Key Protection**: Store sensitive keys in Google Secret Manager
+2. **API Key Protection**: Store sensitive keys in Google Secret Manager or environment variables
 3. **Health Checks**: Configure proper liveness and readiness probes
 4. **Resource Limits**: Set appropriate CPU and memory limits
 5. **Non-root User**: Run container as non-root user for security
 6. **Network Security**: Use VPC connectors for private network access

+## 🔒 Security Best Practices

+- **Never hardcode API keys** in documentation or source code
+- **Use environment variables** for configuration in production
+- **Store secrets in Google Secret Manager** for Cloud Run deployments
+- **Rotate API keys regularly** and monitor for unauthorized usage
+- **Use least privilege principle** for API key permissions

 ---
 **Status**: ✅ **VERIFIED** - Compatible with Cloud Run security requirements